lilymatcha/cs1300-grading-scripts/README.md

 Tips and things worth noting:

-* You'll notice that in `assign_grading()` we shuffle the list of TA names.
-This is to avoid bias by making sure that TAs aren't assigned to the same batch of students too many times.
-We don't shuffle the list of handins, because that way TAs don't have to jump around the list of students on Speedgrader, which can be a semi-annoying process.
-(We want to minimize TA frustration regarding grading as much as possible.)
 * Blocklists should be separate files because they are private information.
 TAs shouldn't be able to view one another's blocklists.

 ### Running `assign_graders_to_students.py`